 - Per capita capping of federal funds sent to states to support Medicaid for low-income and disabled Americans.

 - Implementation of various tax cuts for high-income earners, investment income, tanning salons, insurance companies, pharmaceutical manufacturers, medical device firms, public company executives, and others.

 - Increase in the contribution limit for health savings accounts (HSAs) to $6,550 for individuals and $13,100 for families with additional $1,000 catch-up contributions for people over the age of 55.

 - Elimination of cost-sharing subsidies, which currently reduce out-of-pocket healthcare costs including deductibles, co-pays, and co-insurance for over 5.5 million low-income citizens.

-The Congressional Budget Office has released a score on the bill, judging it to likely increase the number of uninsured Americans by 24 million people by 2026.
-Additionally, numerous groups have come out opposed to the bill including AARP, the American Medical Association, the American Hospital Association, and others.
+The Congressional Budget Office has released a score on the bill, judging it to be likely to increase the number of uninsured Americans by 24 million people by 2026.
+Additionally, numerous groups have come out as opposed to the bill including AARP, the American Medical Association, the American Hospital Association, and others.
 Other groups have come out in favor of the bill including Americans for Tax Reform, the Log Cabin Republicans, and others.

 How does America’s Bill compare to the GOP’s American Health Care Act?